About

 • What role can art play in social change?
 How can we integrate art into our everyday experiences?

-• How can we communicate more effectively about the changes we need to make and invite more people into conversations and participating (climate, sustainable fashion, compassion)?
+• How can we communicate more effectively about the changes we need to make and invite more people into conversations and participation (climate, sustainable fashion, community organizing)?

-• What can we do with all of the clothing excess that culture doesn’t value as we wait for textile recycling tech to catch up?
+• What can we do with all of the clothing excess that currently have no viable disposal routes at scale?

 The Fun Stuff